Variational methods for a singular SPDE yielding the universality of the magnetization ripple: Introduction

 \begin{remark} Since under $\lng\cdot\rng^{\mathrm{ext}}$ functionals $E$ are non-convex (see the discussion below Proposition~\ref{Satz2}) we do not expect uniqueness of minimizers.
 In that sense, Corollary~\ref{cor:regularity} shows the existence of minimizers $w\in \mathcal{W}$ with finite $\C^{\frac{5}{4}-}$-norm.
-However, we do not know if all minimizers have this regularity.\footnote{We have no reason to assume that this is not the case.} The $\C^{\frac{5}{4}-}$-regularity in \eqref{eq:min_hoelder_bd} relies on the Euler--Lagrange equation \eqref{eq:ripple_rem} (see the discussion below Proposition~\ref{Satz2}).
-If minimizers were unique, the uniformity of \eqref{eq:min_hoelder_bd} in the class of probability measures satisfying Assumption~\ref{ass} and tightness would imply that if a sequence $\{\langle\cdot\rangle_\ell\}_{\ell\downarrow0}$ satisfying Assumption~\ref{ass} converges weakly to $\langle\cdot\rangle$, then the law of the unique minimizer under $\langle\cdot\rangle_\ell^{\mathrm{ext}}$ converges weakly to the law of the unique minimizer under $\langle\cdot\rangle^{\mathrm{ext}}$. \end{remark}
+However, we do not know if all minimizers have this regularity.
+The $\C^{\frac{5}{4}-}$-regularity in \eqref{eq:min_hoelder_bd} relies on the Euler--Lagrange equation \eqref{eq:ripple_rem} (see the discussion below Proposition~\ref{Satz2}).
+If minimizers were unique, \eqref{eq:min_hoelder_bd} would imply tightness of their law in the class of probability measures satisfying Assumption~\ref{ass}.
+This in turn would imply that if a sequence $\{\langle\cdot\rangle_\ell\}_{\ell\downarrow0}$ satisfying Assumption~\ref{ass} converges weakly to $\langle\cdot\rangle$, then the law of the unique minimizer under $\langle\cdot\rangle_\ell^{\mathrm{ext}}$ converges weakly to the law of the unique minimizer under $\langle\cdot\rangle^{\mathrm{ext}}$. \end{remark}

 In establishing Theorem \ref{thm:Thm1}, we follow very much the spirit of rough path theory of a clear separation between a stochastic and a deterministic (pathwise) ingredient.
 The genuinely stochastic ingredient is formulated in Proposition \ref{Satz1_pavlos}, where we extend the probability distribution of $\xi$'s to a (joint) law of $(\xi,v,F)$.
 Compared to rough paths, $v$ is the analogue of (multi-dimensional) Brownian motion $B$, and $F$ similar to the iterated ``integrand''\footnote{As opposed to its integral $\int B \,\dd B$, which is called the iterated integral.
 We refer to \cite[Chapter 3]{FH14} for details.} $B\frac{dB}{dt}$, see Proposition~\ref{Satz1_pavlos}~\ref{it:Satz1_pavlos_F}, which relates $F$ to $v R_1\partial_2 v$.
 The degree of indeterminacy reflected by the difference between Stratonovich (midpoint rule) and Itô (explicit) is suppressed by the symmetry condition in Assumption~\ref{ass}~\ref{item:Def-reflection}, which feeds into the characterizing property given by \eqref{eq:F_pavlos}.
 The crucial stability of this construction is provided by Proposition~\ref{Satz1_pavlos}~\ref{it:Satz1_pavlos_cont}.